MartinBulla/Still_no_evidence/README.md

 - Prepare_data_from_Bulla_et_al_2019.R script from [Bulla et al. 2019](https://osf.io/x8fs6/) prepares the datasets (but only after Constants_Functions.R is loaded) for Analyses_Note_6_Figure&Table_Beintema.R
 - Analyses scripts generate the all outputs for the main text, figures, tables and notes

-[Output](Output/): contains outputs of the Figures and Table scripts
+[Output](Output/): outputs of the Figures and Table scripts

 Still_no_evidence.sublime-project - sublime project file

-LICENSE - contains terms of reuse
+LICENSE - terms of reuse

-.gitignore - contains inclusion and exclusion criteria for the repository
+.gitignore - inclusion and exclusion criteria for the repository